RicoJia/ricojia.github.io/_posts/2024/2024-12-20-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

 ### How 3D Sonar Imaging Works

-This is a very helpful document on learning about [the SeaBeam instruments Sonar Imaging Camera](https://lismap.uconn.edu/wp-content/uploads/sites/2333/2018/11/SeaBeamMultibeamTheoryOperation.pdf)
+Here is a very helpful document on learning about [the SeaBeam instruments Sonar Imaging Camera](https://lismap.uconn.edu/wp-content/uploads/sites/2333/2018/11/SeaBeamMultibeamTheoryOperation.pdf)

 Below is a classic "Mills-cross" setup